StephanThierry/nodejs4synologynas/README.md

 app.listen(3000, () => console.log('Example app listening on port 3000!'))
 ```

 1. Login to you Synology using Putty (or another SSH client) using you admin account
-1. Change to the Server/HelloWorldServer folder - most likely it's called "/volume1/server/HelloWorldServer" or somthing similar so the command would be: ```cd /volume1/server/HelloWorldServer```
+1. Change to the Server/HelloWorldServer folder - most likely it's called "/volume1/server/HelloWorldServer" or something similar, so the command would be: ```cd /volume1/server/HelloWorldServer```
 1. If your Node installation is complete - you should be able to use npm to install the dependiencies.
-1. Type the commands: ```npm init``` - to init the project. ```npm install express --save``` to install and save the Express server dependency
+1. Type the commands: ```npm init --yes``` - to init the project with all default values. ```npm install express --save``` to install and save the Express server dependency
-1. Start the NodeJS project: ```node .``` (Using . will start the default start-document "index.js")
+1. Start the NodeJS project: ```node .``` (Using . will execute the default start-document "index.js")
 1. You should see a message saying "Example app listening on port 3000!"
 1. In your browser you should now be able to access the app using the URL: ```http://[ip-of-your-NAS]:3000``` (3000 being the Port your Express server is listening to)

 ### To keep the process running independent of the SSH client
-1. When you exit the Node process by pressing CTRL+C or exiting the SSH client, you will notice the website goes offline.
+1. When you exit the Node process by pressing CTRL+C or closing the SSH client, you will notice the website goes offline.
 We will need to keep the process running in the background.
 1. To keep the process runnning we use a Node package called "forever".
-To install it type ```npm install forever -g``` The -g option installs the package globally - since it's not a dependency of the specific project, but rather a general utility of the server.
+To install it type ```npm install forever -g``` The -g option installs the package globally - since it's not a dependency of the specific project, but rather a general utility we need on the server.
 1. We can now type ```forever start index.js``` and the server will keep running even after we exit the SSH process.
 1. If you are getting an error: `bash: forever: command not found` check that forever is installed with the "-g" (global) option
 1. If you have installed forever globally, and you are still seeing this error.
 Edit the `/etc/profile` file and add the full path to the forever binary to the PATH statement in you boot-profile.
 You can use the built-in editor "vim". `sudo vim /etc/profile`
+1. For me the "forever"-binary was located in `/volume1/@appstore/Node.js_v8/usr/local/lib/node_modules/forever/bin` it might be different for you.
+You will need to close you shell and re-open it to use the changes in the PATH variable.
-1. Alternatively, for general filemanagement and editing I recommend installing and using "Midnight Commander" from https://synocommunity.com/, when it's installed start it using ```sudo mc```.
+1. For general filemanagement and editing I recommend installing and using "Midnight Commander" from https://synocommunity.com/.
+(Installation instructions are on the site) When it's installed start it using ```sudo mc```.

 ### Restart the NodeJS server after each NAS restart (recommended)
 It's possible to access the server manually each time we restart or update, but ideally we would like to be able to restart and update and have our Node server start up along side everything else.